jschoeneberger/bergerblog/content/posts/rd_one/index.md

       C2   -0.05      0.99   -2.67     0.01    3.11
 ```

 The most important thing to take note of in this summary are the means of _X_, by site.
 Clearly, each site has a distinct assignment variable determining which units receive the intervention, and which do not.
 The WWC Standards 5.0 outlines two options for handling site-based RD estimates: pooling or aggregation.
 Pooling combines the raw data for analysis yielding a single estimate.
 Aggregation involves the generation of separate estimates and then computing a weighted average of the estimates.
 For our project, we chose to pool the raw data.
 To accomplish this, we standardized and centered the assignment variable.
-Centering can be done using the individual cut-scores identified prior to assignment.
+Centering can be done using the individual cut-scores identified prior to assignment (Cattaneo, Titiunik, Vazquez-Bare, & Keele, 2016).
 Here we automatically center using the largest value associated with treatment units (tx = 1):

 ```r
 #standardize assignment score (z-score) by site